-- © (2016) Novell, Inc., a Micro Focus company.
-All rights reserved. - 5 Use the links in Novell Remote Manager to view, configure, and manage the server.
+- 5 Use the links in Novell Remote Manager to view, configure, and manage the server.

-For information about navigating in Novell Remote Manager, see Section 6.4, "Understanding the Layout of Novell Remote Manager," on page 24.

-6 After your session for Novell Remote Manager is complete, click the Exit icon to log out, then close the web browser.
+For information about navigating in Novell Remote Manager, see Section 6.4, "Understanding the Layout of Novell Remote Manager," on page 30. - 6 After your session for Novell Remote Manager is complete, click the Exit icon to log out, then close the web browser.